 How does Education Impact Auto Insurance Rates?

 Since insurance companies have never openly admitted to considering education as a contributing factor, it is difficult to deduce how or even why education impacts auto insurance rates.
-But we have some information that could point us towards the reason.
+But we have some information that could point us toward the reason.

 Statistics have shown that people with higher, better education are less likely to be in a car accident or even make fewer claims in a year.
 This factor alone is enough to make insurance companies consider it.
 But there’s more.

-So since people with higher degrees or more degrees are less likely to make a claim, insurance companies offer them cheaper insurance and premium rates.
+So since people with higher degrees or more degrees are less likely to claim, insurance companies offer them cheaper insurance and premium rates.
 This sounds very nice for people with a good education.
 But what about people who are dropouts or barely made it till high school?
 Well, it’s not too good for them.

 People with lower education tend to pay higher auto insurance prices and premiums.
 How much higher?
-A study found out that, on average, people with lower education can pay as high as $400 more per year than people with a good education.
+A study found that, on average, people with lower education can pay as high as $400 more per year than people with a good education.

 It is not just limited to education.
 Another study found that people with blue-collar jobs (connected to education) had to pay much higher than people with better-paying jobs.
 This relation leads to another factor that is lightly connected to education and affects the premium rates for auto insurance.